AI/ML KNOWLEDGE BASE

 This platform is used to produce viral vectors for gene transfer, both in vivo and in vitro.
 The vectors produced here are onco-retroviral and lentiviral vectors.
 The vectors can be produced at very high titers and used directly for in vivo injections.
 The vectors are also used for in vivo modifications of cells, e.g. for reprogramming.

-The behavioral platform offers setups for motor and cognitive testing in animal models.
-It consists of multiple laboratories and equipment to do complete batteries of motor and cognitive tests in both rat and mouse.
+The behavioral platform offers setups for motor and cognitive testing.
+It consists of multiple laboratories and equipment to do complete batteries of motor and cognitive tests.

-The platform offers diversified arrays of behavioral tests in an environment that is very close to state-of-the-art laboratory facilities for stereotaxic surgery, in vivo monitoring of transmitter release, and positron emission tomography or magnetic resonance imaging of small animals.
+The platform offers diversified arrays of behavioral tests in an environment that is very close to other state-of-the-art laboratory facilities.

 To learn more, visit the Behavioral Platform website